 Agenda Item 6 - Report, Discussion and Action, if any, on Agency Budget for 2012.
-Mr.

-Korby introduced the 2012 agency budget.
+Mr. Korby introduced the 2012 agency budget that was included in the meeting packet.
 Budget highlights include:

 - Review, elimination and reallocation of salary categories for agency personnel - Reduction of CARF member dues by 10% - Budget legislative advocacy to actual expense - Reduce rent for Tribute Road offices based on new contract rate